enisbukalo/Kratos/README.md

 # Kratos
-Workout app named after the Greek god of strength, Heracles.
+Workout app named after the Greek god of strength, Kratos.

 # To Run Locally
 ## Backend